 As part of our normal business operations, we often provide lodging, transportation, food and beverage, entertainment and other goods and services to our customers at no additional charge.
+Alternatively, Reward Credits can be redeemed for these services.
+Both are considered complimentaries.
 Such complimentaries are provided in conjunction with other revenue-earning activities and are generally provided to encourage additional customer spending on those activities.
 Accordingly, we allocate a portion of the transaction price we receive from such customers to the complimentary goods and services.
 We perform this allocation based on the SSP of the underlying goods and services, which is determined based upon the weighted-average cash sales prices received for similar services at similar points during the year.